 Your fee includes referees, CO2 and your first 500 paintballs for the afternoon.
 Bring your own equipment or rent ours.
 Only camp provided paintballs can be used.
 Additional 500 paintballs are available for $15.
 Emphasis on safety!

-We invite you to take advantage of registration discounts available for all Camp Orchard Hill families!
-Families that require additional assistance may submit our Scholarship Request Form along with supporting documents by March 1.
+We invite you to take advantage of registration incentives available for all Camp Orchard Hill families!
+If you need additional assistance, please submit an online SCHOLARSHIP REQUEST FORM with supporting documents between January 5, 2024 and March 1, 2024.

-Meals are prepared on-site and are served buffet style.
-Campers will experience our tried and true guest favorites like PRETZEL SANDWICHES, and will be surprised with creative new additions on a regular basis.
+Campers can expect fresh meals prepared on-site and served buffet style.
 Our menu changes daily and is designed to appeal to the specific age group of the campers.
-Fresh fruit and vegetables are served daily and a non-meat option is available at each meal.
+The majority of meals include a starch, protein, vegetable, fruit and a dessert option.
+We have expanded our salad bar significantly to provide variety and flexibility!
 We offer several different kinds of cereal and milk in the morning, along with a hot breakfast.
-We offer 100% fruit juice each morning and then switch over to low sugar juice option.
-Peanut butter and jelly are a staple at every COH meal, but can be removed when a serious allergy warrants it.
-We use no peanut based cooking products and gladly accommodate many special diets.
+We offer 100% fruit juice each morning and then switch over to low sugar juice option for lunch and dinner.
+We intentionally avoid peanut-based cooking products in the main dining room, but soy butter and jelly are available at each meal.

 Camp Orchard Hill has carefully cultivated an atmosphere of relational, emotional, physical and spiritual safety.
 Our staff team will model healthy, caring relationships and then expect the same from campers in the group setting.
 Our programs are specifically designed to develop and promote teamwork and inclusion.
 Bullying behavior is contrary to our vision and mission and will not be tolerated.